 Duke LLMLE students are provided services through the dedicated staff in the Career Center, whose mission is for every graduate to launch his or her career with the right job - not just any job.
 Almost all of our graduates are typically engaged in careers of their choosing when they graduate or shortly thereafter and we have one of the strongest employment records among U.S. law schools.
 There is also a helpful handbook for LLMLE students seeking employment.

 Duke LLMLE graduates have found employment with startups, law firms, in-house counsel, venture capital firms, and other businesses.
-Some of their employers include:

 - Axiom: Law firm with leaders and experts in the business of law, helping General Counsel solve business problems through engagement.